Don’t just say you’re a secular Jew. To honor our heritage, study it.

 In almost all the studies and surveys conducted by Jewish federations, little attention is given to secular Jews who display their commitment to the Jewish people through cultural channels, including those who enjoy exploring their Jewish family history; listening to traditional Jewish music like klezmer or preparing eastern European Jewish dishes; learning about the once thriving Jewish labor movement; reading the poetry of early feminist Yiddish women poets like Anna Margolin and Celia Dropkin; or simply sitting and chatting with elderly Jews.

 Hoffman has a point.
-We’ve always been the People of the Book, stressing the importance of literacy, both in our own language — besides biblical Hebrew, Yiddish and Ladino there have been over a dozen Jewish languages through history — and, particularly after the the Haskalah, or Jewish Enlightenment, modern secular Hebrew.
+We’ve always been the People of the Book, stressing the importance of literacy in our own language — whether that be biblical Hebrew, Yiddish, Ladino (or the dozen other Jewish languages through history) or modern secular Hebrew.

 This explains why many Jews who abandoned the religious lifestyle, starting roughly at the end of the 19th century, retained a knowledge of Yiddish or Hebrew and continued to incorporate religious references in their speech and writing.
 In fact, for generations, many secular Jewish parents insisted on both a secular and Jewish education for their children.
 The goal was to familiarize the next generation with the folklore and customs — even the religious customs — of their own people, in order to give them a sense of rootedness in a rapidly changing world.